9231058/ITSummel/README.md

 2. Get dht11.py file and put it next to your project.
-You can download it form [here](https://github.com/szazo/DHT11_Python), after downloading zip file of this project use dht11.py and you remove other files.
+You can download it form [here](https://github.com/szazo/DHT11_Python), after downloading zip file of this project use dht11.py and remove other files.

 3. After all you can write your code :)